beasont/art-gallery/README.md

 - **POST /api/user-art/upload**
   - Uploads a new artwork submitted by a user.
 Requires the title, artist name, year, and image file.
 Optionally, it can include a username and password for authenticated submissions.

-- **POST /api/user-art/edit**
+- **PUT /api/user-art/edit**
   - Updates an existing user-submitted artwork.
-Requires the unique `artId` and the new details.
+Requires the unique artId and the new details (title, artist, year, and optional image file).
 Authentication is necessary to ensure user ownership.
+This endpoint uses the HTTP PUT method to conform to RESTful principles.

-- **POST /api/user-art/delete**
+- **DELETE /api/user-art/delete**
   - Deletes a user-submitted artwork.
-Requires the `artId`, `username`, and `password` for authentication.
+Requires the artId, username, and password for authentication.
 Only the original uploader can delete their artwork.
+This endpoint uses the HTTP DELETE method to conform to RESTful principles.

 ### Authentication and Security
 Some endpoints (such as comment addition and user art management) require authentication via username and hashed password to ensure that only authorized users can make modifications or deletions.
 Passwords are not stored in plain text; they are hashed for security.